JasperHDB/strava_v2/README.md

-# Strava Club Activity Fetcher
+# Strava Club Activity & SegmentEffort Fetcher

 This is a simple Python script that uses the Strava API to fetch activities and segment efforts of users in a Strava club, and writes them to corresponding CSV files.